gopalshivapuja/n8n-setup-on-oracle-cloud/README.md

 ### Create a Compute Instance

-1. Log in to your Oracle Cloud Console. *(Consider adding a screenshot of the OCI Console login page)*
+1. Log in to your Oracle Cloud Console.
-2. Navigate to **Compute** > **Instances**. *(Consider adding a screenshot of the navigation path)*
+2. Navigate to **Compute** > **Instances**.
-3. Click **Create Instance**. *(Consider adding a screenshot of the 'Create Instance' button)*
+3. Click **Create Instance**.
 4.  **Name**: Give your instance a descriptive name (e.g., `n8n-arm-server`).
 5.  **Operating System or Image Source**: Select an "Always Free-eligible" image such as `Oracle Linux 8` or `Oracle Linux 9` (both come with Podman pre-installed and are free tier eligible for Arm).
 6.  **Placement**: Choose an Availability Domain.
 For free tier, you'll typically be limited to one.
 7.  **Shape**: Select "Ampere" as the "Instance Shape" and choose the "VM.Standard.A1.Flex" shape.
-You can allocate up to **4 OCPUs** and **24 GB of memory** as part of the Always Free tier. *(Consider adding a screenshot showing the "Ampere" and "VM.Standard.A1.Flex" selection, and OCPU/Memory allocation)*
+You can allocate up to **4 OCPUs** and **24 GB of memory** as part of the Always Free tier.
     *   **Always Free Note**: Oracle Cloud provides 3,000 OCPU hours and 18,000 GB hours per month for free, which typically allows for a configuration of 4 OCPUs and 24 GB of memory for an Arm-based instance.
 8.  **Networking**: Ensure "Create new virtual cloud network" and "Create new public subnet" are selected if you don't have an existing VCN.
-Make note of your VCN and subnet names. *(Consider adding a screenshot of the networking configuration)*
+Make note of your VCN and subnet names.
-9.  **Add SSH keys**: Generate a new SSH key pair or upload your existing public key. **Save the private key securely** as you will need it to connect to your instance. *(Consider adding a screenshot of the SSH key section)*
+9.  **Add SSH keys**: Generate a new SSH key pair or upload your existing public key. **Save the private key securely** as you will need it to connect to your instance.
-10. **Boot Volume**: The default 50 GB should be sufficient for the OS and n8n, but you can increase it to 200 GB for more storage, which is also free tier eligible. *(Consider adding a screenshot of the boot volume configuration)*
+10. **Boot Volume**: The default 50 GB should be sufficient for the OS and n8n, but you can increase it to 200 GB for more storage, which is also free tier eligible.
-11. Click **Create**. *(Consider adding a screenshot of the 'Create' button)*
+11. Click **Create**.

-Wait for the instance to provision and show a "Running" state. *(Consider adding a screenshot of a running instance)*
+Wait for the instance to provision and show a "Running" state.

 You can also create the instance using the OCI CLI.
 Ensure the OCI CLI is installed and configured on your local machine, then use the following command (replace placeholders):